View/Print/Download Zoomable PDF Route Map:

 Turn left onto Canal Street and travel through the business district of Ellenville.
 Passing the historic Hunt Memorial Building, which is home to the Chamber of Commerce, Shadowland Theatre and many shops and restaurants.
-As you drive east on Canal Street North Gully Falls marks the eastern boundary of the Village of Ellenville.
+As you drive east on Canal Street, North Gully Falls marks the eastern boundary of the Village of Ellenville.
 Still in Ellenville, the road becomes Route 52 and the ascent up into the Mountains begins.
-Stops at one or more of the three pulloffs offer magnificient views of the Rondout Valley and the Nevele Grande Resort & Country Club .
-Hangliders are often spotted soaring from the cliffs above.
+Stop at the overlook for magnificent views of the Rondout Valley and the once lively Nevele Grande Resort & Country Club.
+Hang gliders are often spotted soaring from the cliffs above.

-For access to Sam’s Point Preserve and the Cragsmoor historic district make a left onto Cragsmoor Road, south of the overlooks.
-The 4,600-acre Preserve includes High Point, Lake Maratanza, Verkeerderkill Falls and the ice caves.
+For access to Minnewaska State Park Preserve: Sam’s Point Area and the Cragsmoor historic district make a left onto Cragsmoor Road, south of the overlooks.
+The 4,600-acre Preserve includes High Point, Lake Maratanza, Verkeerderkill Falls and the Ice Caves.

 Following Route 52 south the descent is into Walker Valley, the sprawling views of the Catskills from this point are breathtaking.
-Red Barn Antiques comes up on your right and the business district.
 Buildings dating back to the mid-1800’s, such as the Methodist Church define the quiet town of Walker Valley.

 The Town of Shawangunk is marked by the Verkeerder Kill Park on the left, an 83-acre park with a pavillion.
 Terrific views of the Shawangunk Mountains appear behind a horsefarm along Sinsabaugh Road and continue along the ride to Pine Bush.